zoeking1221/potential-enigma/Develop/README.md

   These are the steps required to install my project.

   ## Usage
-  These are instructions and examples for use.
+  These are the instructions and examples for use.

   ## Contributing
-  These are the guidelines for how other developers can contribute.
+  These are the guidelines for how other developers can contribute to my project.

   ## Tests
   These are examples of how to run tests for my project.